Bricktech2000/Notes/notes/conventions.md

 each page has one title case first-level heading, which must correspond to the file name. occasional subsequent first-level headings must be preceded by a horizontal rule

-in file names, spaces are replaced by [[dash]]es and apostrophes and diacritics are removed
+file names are all lowercase and apostrophes and diacritics are removed

 box titles are generated with <https://lingojam.com/BoldTextGenerator>

 all internal links are denoted using `[[note]]` and `![[image.png]]`, and all external links are denoted using `<https://example.com/>`

 ### note, theorem, proof, definition

+#todo update this

 all constructs below can be multiline